Hanspe-3019/workflows/README.md

 ## The Workflows

- - **frontmostdoc** : Show frontmost document's file of frontmost application in Alfred File Action.
+ - **frontmostdoc** : Display frontmost document's file of frontmost application in Alfred File Action.
+[See more…](doc/frontmostdoc.md)
-I build this Workflow to launch Alfred File Action by keyword or keyboard shortcut.
-This is lot faster than hovering the mouse to the top of a window and do ctrl-click the proxy icon.
-[See more…](frontmostdoc.md)
  - **unmountDisk** : Alfred workflow to help ejecting devices with multiple volumes.
-[See more…](unmountDisk.md)
+[See more…](doc/unmountDisk.md)

+## Installation
+After download of alfredworkflow-file open it with fearless doubleclick.
+Alfred will open it and ask to install it.